MINAR026/tulippanda-webproject/README.md

 ## 📄 License

-This project is open-source and available under the [MRGIT License](LICENSE).
+This project is open-source and available under the [MRG IT License](LICENSE).